Simple Sides: Healthy Summer Fruit Drinks

 1 TBS Melissa’s Lemon Juice

-Purée grapes in a blender then pour the purée through a fine-mesh strainer set over a medium-size bowl.
+Puree grapes in a blender.
+Pour the puree through a fine-mesh strainer set over a medium bowl.
 Press on the solids to extract all the juice.
 Transfer the juice to a small pitcher, add the lemon juice and agave, then stir until the agave is completely dissolved.
 Add the seltzer water and mix thoroughly.
-Pour into a tall glasses filled with a just a few ice cubes and a lot of frozen grapes!
+Pour into a tall glass filled with a few ice cubes, but mostly the frozen grapes.
+Enjoy!

-Fruit Slushes: Slushes can be made of just about any fruit or combination of fruits.
-Pictured is a strawberry-kiwi slush.
-The slush was popularized by a national convenience store retailer in 1966; while some of those drinks do have fruit names, the flavors are chemically artificial and the sugar content off the charts.
-Here’s a much healthier recipe.
-The fun for kids is experimenting with their own fruit combinations…a great way to spend a hot July afternoon!
+Fruit Slushies: Pictured in the prep is a strawberry-kiwi slush as an example, though slushies can be made of just about fruit or combination of fruits – the preparation is the same.
+The slush was popularized by a national convenience store retailer in 1966, merchandising the drink using a slightly different name.
+Some of the flavors offered do have fruit names, but the flavors are artificial and the sugar content is off the charts.
+Here’s a much, much healthier recipe and a few fruit combination suggestions.
+However the fun for your kitchen helpers will be experimenting with their own fruit combinations…a great way to spend a hot August afternoon!

 ½ cup fresh strawberries, halved (or any favorite fruit)